-Everyone can benefit from a career portfolio.
+Everyone can benefit from a career portfolio whether your industry requires you to keep one or not.

 Example of success: an email where someone recognizes your efforts, thanks you for the completion of an assignment, or acknowledges your strong team contribution.